Psychological and Neurodevelopmental Disability Accommodations

 - Treatment/medication and prognosis: The documentation should provide the current impact of medication and/or treatment and the anticipated prognosis, as well as the treatment plan.
 If relevant, provide information about the cyclical or episodic nature of the condition and/or potential triggers that may intensify symptoms.

 - Accommodation recommendations: It is helpful for the evaluator to recommend reasonable accommodations or services in a post-secondary academic setting that will address the functional impact of the condition or its treatment.
 Accommodation recommendations should be directly connected to the functional limitations resulting from the condition.
 If accommodations have been used in the past, include a description of the accommodations and information regarding their efficacy.
 Accommodations are provided to modify, adjust, or eliminate a barrier to a course or program to ensure that the student has equitable access.

 - SDS may request additional information if the submitted documentation is incomplete or does not support your accommodation request.

-- Individualized Education Plans (IEP) and Section 504 Plans provide supporting information that help establish a history of accommodation use but are insufficient documentation for eligibility or disability services.
-Please submit recent plans and approval forms for national standardized exams (ACT, SAT, GRE, LSAT, GMAT, MCAT).
+- Individualized Education Plans (IEP) and Section 504 Plans provide supporting information that help establish a history of accommodation use but may not be sufficient documentation for eligibility or disability services.

 - SDS uses a third-party expert, as needed, with the review of supporting documentation.